 A Proposal for a New Method of Evaluation of the Newborn Infant.

-Virginia Apgar, M.D., New York, N. Y.

-Department of Anesthesiology, Columbia University, College of Physicians and Surgeons and the Anesthesia Service, The Presbyterian Hospital ments, but the poor quality and lack of precise data of the majority of papers concerned with infant resuscitation are interesting.
+Virginia Apar, M.D., New York, N.Y.
+Department of Anestheology, Columbia University, College of Physicians and Surgeons and the Anesthesia Service, The Preabyterian Hospital

 ESUSCITATION OF INFANTS at birth has been the subject of many articles.
-Seldom have there been such imaginative ideas, such enthusiasms, and dislikes, and such unscientific observations and study about one clinical picture.
-There are outstanding exceptions to these state-
+Seldom have there been such imaginative ideas, such enthusiasms, and dislikes, and gicture.
+There are outstanding exceptions to these state-ments, but the poor quality and lack of precise data of the majority of papers concerned with infant resuscitation are interesting.